Michael Ledger

-Michael Ledger (born 15 November 1996) is an English footballer who plays as a centre-back for Spennymoor Town.
-He has previously played for Sunderland, Notodden, Queen of the South and Greenock Morton, and on loan at Viking and Hartlepool United.
+Michael Ledger (born 15 August 1997) is an English footballer who plays as a centre-back for Pitching Inn Northern Premier League Division One East club Consett A.F.C.
+He has previously played for Sunderland, Notodden, Queen of the South, Greenock Morton, and Spennymoor Town, and on loan at Viking and Hartlepool United.

 Career

 Sunderland

 Born in Consett, Ledger joined the Sunderland Academy at the age of seven.
 After progressing through the youth system at Sunderland, Ledger was captain for the under-18 team and his impressive displays resulted in him signing his first professional contract.
 Soon after that he was promoted to the development squad in June 2015.

 Whilst progressing through the development squad at Sunderland, Ledger started to feature during the 2016-17 season, as he played on four occasions in the EFL Trophy campaign.
 On 2 January 2017, Ledger was called up to the first-team squad for the first time, although he was an unused substitute in the 2–2 draw versus Liverpool.
 After his loan spell with Viking ended, Ledger signed a full-time contract with the Black Cats in June 2017.